On the logarithmic correction of transition fronts in shifting environments: Introduction

 \subsubsection{Propagation in homogeneous environments}

-The equation \eqref{eq0} belongs to the class of so-called Fisher-KPP equations and, in the case $g\equiv R$ is a constant, can be traced back to the pioneering work of Fisher \cite{fisher1937wave} and Kolmogorov, Petrovskii and Piskunov \cite{kolmogorov1937study} on spatial propagation phenomenon.
-It is proved that, when $g\equiv {R}$, the equation in \eqref{eq0} admits a unique (up to translation) traveling wave solution of the form $u(t,x)=\Phi(x-ct)$, where $\Phi(-\infty)=R$ and $\Phi(+\infty)=0$, if and only if $c\geq c_{\min}:=2\sqrt{DR}$.
-Moreover, $c_{\min}$ coincides with the spreading speed of the solutions \cite{aronson2006nonlinear}, i.e. for solutions with compactly supported initial data
+The equation \eqref{eq0} belongs to the class of so-called Fisher-KPP equations and, in the case $g\equiv R$ is a constant, can be traced back to the pioneering work of Fisher \cite{fisher1937wave} and Kolmogorov, Petrovskii and Piskunov \cite{kolmogorov1937study} on spatial propagation phenomena.
+It has been proved that, when $g\equiv {R}$ is a constant, the equation in \eqref{eq0} admits a unique (up to translation) traveling wave solution of the form $u(t,x)=\Phi(x-ct)$ with some wave speed $c$ (such $\Phi$ are positive solutions of \eqref{e.TWTW}) if and only if $c\geq c_{\min}:=2\sqrt{DR}$.
+Moreover, $c_{\min}$ coincides with the spreading speed of the solutions \cite{aronson2006nonlinear}; that is, for each solution of \eqref{eq0} with compactly supported initial data, we have

 Consider next the level set of the solution $\xi_{b}(t):= \sup\{x \geq 0:~ u(t,x) \geq {b}\}$.
 Then the definition of spreading speed implies that for each ${b} \in (0,{R})$,

 Here we use big-oh and little-oh notation, meaning that $b_t = o(a_t)$ and $\tilde{b}_t = O(a_t)$ to mean that